 This will make the whole transition process a lot smoother as you’re likely to be fully booked with projects for the foreseeable future.

 5. Raise Your Rates With Current Clients

-Don’t feel the need to go out and get yourself new clients because you’re already enjoying working for the ones you’ve got?
+Don’t feel the need to go out and get yourself new clients because you’re already enjoying working with the ones you’ve got?
 Fair enough.

 That said, you should consider raising your rates with these existing clients to increase your monthly income in preparation for entering the full-time freelancing life.

-Obviously, don’t fleece current clients by raising your rates too high.
+Obviously, don’t fleece current clients you have good relationships with by raising your rates too high.
 But raising them a little here and there throughout your career is how you can truly make the big bucks.

 6. Cut Down Your Expenses

 Take a look at your finances.